Somewhere in Custer State Park, South Dakota

 About

-I work on particle phenomenology in a number of areas, mostly related to questions about dark matter, axions, and the nature of the neutrino masses.
-I enjoy collaborating with many experimentalists and theorists alike, and have tried to show the potential of neutrino beam experiments to probe hidden sectors beyond the Standard Model.
-Lately I have been interested in primordial black hole formation mechanisms and what their parameter space can tell us about other puzzles like the neutrino masses.
+Hi!
+I'm a particle physicist.
+I work on particle phenomenology in a number of areas related to questions about dark matter, axions, and the nature of the neutrino masses.
+I enjoy collaborating with many experimentalists and theorists to discover new fundamental properties of our universe and its particle content.

 Selected Research